 When your child attends Cygnets, they are welcomed by a small and friendly team of enthusiastic staff, who look forward to helping and encouraging your child in a wide variety of activities, which are designed to promote learning through play.

-We welcome visits from parents/carers and should you wish to come along and join a session, our Playgroup Supervisor, Anne Hewitt, will be happy to arrange this in advance.
+We welcome visits from parents/carers and should you wish to come along and join a session, our Chair, Lizzie Frost, will be happy to arrange this in advance.
 We recommend that you visit for at least one session before your child’s start date.

 A versatile and practical space for private and community hire in the heart of the Village.
 Maintained with care, delivery access plus ample free car parking just two minutes walk along the lane.
 Call Hazel Compton on 01962 760411 to book

 - 75 stacking chairs

 - 10 square tables

 - Separate units which can be assembled